-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias
+This post was sponsored by Silk and Collective Bias, Inc. All opinions are mine alone.

 Considering my overnight french toast was such a hit, I thought I’d try another “overnight breakfast” fad – oats.
 Breakfast is a struggle for me because as I’ve shared before, I am not a morning person.
 This year one of my many goals is to make mornings a bit easier.
 If chocolate + peanut butter won’t get me out of bed, I don’t know what will.

 I know I’m not alone when I say 2016 was a rough year.
 I’m determined for 2017 to be the complete opposite of that, meaning amazing.
 New year, new me.
 New life, new breakfast.

 While I’m not vegan (because, cheese) I do try to leave out dairy when I can.
 One of the ways I’ve been doing as of late is replacing milk with almond milk.
 I chose to partner with Silk Milk for this recipe because their brand is carrageenan-free, with no artificial colors or flavors.
 And those are things we love.

 Silk also just came out with a new dairy-free yogurt.
 Originally I was including the yogurt in these overnight oats, but since they can’t be labeled as completely vegan I left it out of the final recipe.
 However it makes a good breakfast side if you aren’t a strict vegan but still want to go dairy-free.
 It comes in 6 flavors (I tried the vanilla) and gives you 6 grams of plant-based protein.